mzivic7/endcord/README.md

 Member list - view member profile
 Input line - select a word
 Double click in chat:
-On mesage - start replying to message
+On message time - start replying to message
-On replied message - go to that message
+On message reply line - go to that message
 On username - view profile
 On reaction - toggle that reaction
+On URL - open media / download file / open in browser

 ### Channel Tree
 If tree object has `>` before the object name, it means it has sub-objects (its drop-down).